yo998/starter-hugo-academic/content/authors/admin/_index.md

 Hanyu Zhu was born in Chongqing, China.
 Now, he is an undergraduate at Sichuan University majoring in basic medical sciences with a dual degree in software engineering.
 <br />As a student with a background in both biomedicine and computer science, I have recognized the importance of computer science for medical research.
 For example, machine learning plays an important role in genomic data mining, protein structure prediction, clinical text mining, ect.
 I am interested in machine learning and data mining and I would like to work on research in machine learning and its industrial applications in the future.
-<br />Now, I am preparing to apply for the PhD Program in Computer Science of 2024Fall.
+<br />Now, I am looking for a PhD position in Computer Science of 2024Fall.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.